slee7246/saeheel2.github.io/content/about.pt-br.md

 # Biography

-**Sarah Lee** is a junior @ the University of Illinois at Urbana- Champaign majoring in Geography & GIS, concentrating in GIS.
+**Sarah Lee** is a senior @ the University of Illinois at Urbana- Champaign majoring in Geography & GIS, concentrating in GIS.
 Coming from a CS background, she has a good amount of knowledge in programming on top of GGIS.
 Because of Sarah's interest in spatial analysis and data science, she is also working towards a Data Science Certificate from the Department of Statistics @ UIUC.

 # Courses